 Nonprofit organizations engage with diverse community partners to create a more sustainable, equitable future.
 As the state association of charitable nonprofits, committed to our mission of empowering nonprofits to strengthen Kentucky, Kentucky Nonprofit Network (KNN) saw an important opportunity to lead efforts and partner with nonprofits to address the racial inequities in and inherent with our sector.
 The goal of this work is to help organizations build on the core strengths of diversity, equity, and inclusion - making space for greater client trust and engagement; larger employee, board and volunteer pools; better collaboration and decision-making; and stronger results.
 KNN strives to engage nonprofits across Kentucky in strategies that will increase representation, access and inclusion for people of color.

 To guide us in this work, KNN convened the Nonprofit Racial Equity Task Force in January 2021.
-With the expert counsel of our partners at the firm Decide Diversity, the Task Force facilaited a survey to collect Kentucky-specific data on the current state of diversity, equity, and inclusion (DEI) efforts in the nonprofit sector.
+With the expert counsel at the firm Decide Diversity, the Task Force facilaited a survey to collect Kentucky-specific data on the current state of diversity, equity, and inclusion (DEI) efforts in the nonprofit sector.

 As valued and recognized leaders in communities across Kentucky, nonprofits can play an essential role in engaging Kentuckians in the movement for social and racial equity.
-KNN invites nonprofits to join them and the Task Force in learning, taking action, and leading change.
+KNN invites nonprofits to join us and the Task Force in learning, taking action, and leading change.

 KEY FINDINGS OF THE SURVEY